Research

 My ongoing research project with Warren Snead explores how the politics of the contemporary Supreme Court affect democratic accountability in the policy process.
 This project includes three papers:

-- The second paper examines the relationship between political parties and the Court, revisiting concerns about the “counter-majoritarian difficulty” in light of contemporary conditions of high inter-party competition and high intra-party cohesion.
+• A working paper (under review) examines the relationship between political parties and the Court, revisiting concerns about the “counter-majoritarian difficulty” in light of contemporary conditions of high inter-party competition and high intra-party cohesion.

 Research on race and political behavior